 Clark looks disgusted.
 “Don’t give me that look you piece of trash.”
 He spits on me, his saliva lands on my forehead.
 “I don’t even know why you’re alive,” he reprimands, finally leaving with his buddies and me alone.

-I hide my head inside my arms, releasing the sobs I contained until I created a pond of tears and blood.
+I hide my head inside my arms, releasing the sobs I contained until I create a pond of tears and blood.

 Neither do I.